 It also makes it more difficult to remember our dreams.
 Less time to dream also means less time to experience a nightmare and even less of a chance that it will be remembered when the person wakes up.
 For somebody who suffers from PTSD or night terrors, this could be life changing.
 Since the most restorative stage of sleep is NREM 3, there aren’t any known problems with spending less time in REM sleep.

 THC Products for sleep

-- Spec-Ops – While this potent indica-dominant hybrid strain isn’t known for inducing sleep, it’s calming and mood lifting properties are great for smoking in the evening.
-It was bred in Colorado and specifically tailored to specific medical issues of veterans.
+- Spec-Ops – While this potent Indica-dominant hybrid strain isn’t known for inducing sleep, it’s calming and mood lifting properties are great for smoking in the evening.
+It was bred in Colorado and specifically tailored to the specific medical issues many of our veterans face.